Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law

 Fortunately, there is a formally rigorous framework that was recently introduced in the context of proving the second law specifically to avoid this mistake of circular reasoning~\cite{scharnhorst2024boltzmann}.
 In the rest of this section we build on that rigorous framework, to fully formalize our arguments concerning the second law and BBs in earlier sections.
 This formal rigor ensures that there are no ``gotcha's'' hiding in our central argument, and in particular that we do not implicitly assume the very thing we are trying to prove.
 This formalization also makes clear just how different our argument is from any that has previously been considered in the literature.

 Before presenting this formal version of our central argument, we need to say something about our terminology.
-Strictly speaking, the H theorem only concerns a quantity, ``H'', that involves kinetic interactions among particles governed by Newtonian mechanics.
-So as Boltzmann stated it, that theorem does not concern other phenomena grounded in the microscopic, classical dynamics laws of the universe, like classical electromagnetism.
-However, the same basic reasoning Boltzmann used can be extended from the specific case of the H theorem, to concern Gibbs entropy.
-Accordingly, from now on we will refer to the ``H theorem'' when we mean the analogous result involving entropy.
-Taking further license with our terminology, we will use ``H theorem'' specifically to mean the entropy of the entire universe.
-Similarly, throughout this text we will often refer to ``Newtonian mechanics'' as shorthand for all of classical physics.
+Throughout this text we will often refer to ``Newtonian laws'' as shorthand for all of classical physics.
 With some more care about the precise meaning of ``space-time events'', this shorthand could be extended even further to also include quantum mechanics and general relativity.